-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to enzyme replacement therapy (ERT) may increase the risk for birth defects over that background risk.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet talks about exposure to enzyme replacement therapy (ERT) in a pregnancy or while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is enzyme replacement therapy?

-Enzyme replacement therapy is a treatment of Gaucher disease.
+Enzyme replacement therapy (ERT) is a treatment for some lysosomal disorders.
+This sheet focuses on ERTs used to treat Gaucher disease.
 People with Gaucher disease do not have enough of the enzyme called glucocerebrosidase.
 This enzyme helps to break down fatty substances in the body.
 When the enzyme levels are too low, fatty substances build up in parts of the body and cause damage.
-For more information, please see the MotherToBaby fact sheet Gaucher Disease at https://mothertobaby.org/fact-sheets/gaucher-disease-pregnancy/pdf/.)
+For more information, please see the MotherToBaby fact sheet Gaucher Disease at https://mothertobaby.org/fact-sheets/gaucher-disease-pregnancy/pdf/.

-The treatment replaces the enzyme that is missing or not working properly with a lab-made form of the enzyme.
-This medicine (the enzymes) is usually given IV (intravenously), in high doses every two weeks.
-Some brand names for enzyme replacement therapy are Cerezyme® (imiglucerase), VPRIV® (velaglucerase) and Ceredase® (alglucerase).
+ERT gives the enzyme that is missing or not working properly with a lab-made form of the enzyme.
+ERTs are usually given IV (intravenously) every two weeks.
+Some of the enzyme replacement therapies for Gaucher disease are imiglucerase (Cerezyme®), velaglucerase (VPRIV®), alglucerase (Ceredase®), eliglustat (Cerdelga®) and taliglucerase alfa (Elelyso®).
 In many individuals with Gaucher disease, especially Type I, enzyme replacement therapy can reduce the size of the liver and spleen and can help maintain normal blood factors.

-I have Gaucher disease and am currently on enzyme replacement therapy.
+I have Gaucher disease and am currently on ERT.
 I would like to become pregnant.
 What should I do?

-I have been on enzyme replacement therapy and just found out I am pregnant.
+I have been on ERT and just found out that I am pregnant.
 Should I stop?

-Can taking enzyme replacement therapy during pregnancy cause a birth defect in my baby?
+Can taking ERT during pregnancy cause a birth defect in my baby?

 Can I continue ERT while I am breastfeeding?

 There are no studies looking at enzyme replacement therapies and breastfeeding.
 There are some case reports of infants who had no health problem when nursing while their mothers took ERT.
 Based on a couple case reports, there was only a small amount of the enzyme detected in the first milk produced following administration of the enzyme to the mother.
-The replacement enzyme is similar to the naturally occurring enzyme in the infant, and the enzyme is likely to be digested (broken down) in the infant’s gastrointestinal tract.
+The replacement enzyme is similar to the naturally occurring enzyme in breast milk and in the infant.
+Furthermore, the enzyme is likely to be digested (broken down) in the infant’s gastrointestinal (GI) tract.
 All of this information suggests that breastfeeding would be a very low risk to the nursing infant.
-Be sure to talk to your health care provider about all your breastfeeding options.
+Be sure to talk to your healthcare provider about all your breastfeeding options.

 Is there a concern if my partner was on ERT when I got pregnant?